ZacharyChim/atzack/content/posts/2018-08-01--guitar-apprentice/index.md

 ![Guitar Practice](guitar-practice.jpg)

 Another thing I need is a plan.
 I'm going to plan my daily practice for the next week in the weekend, so that I know what exactly to practice everyday and I don't need spend time on searching what to learn.
-During the weekend, I'm going to take a rest from practicing and think/research about what I need to learn the next week.
+During the weekend, I'm going to take a rest from practicing (or practice less) and think/research about what I need to learn the next week.

 Daily practice will be divided into 4 parts: